MatteaE/mass_balance_model/README.md

 * Calculations over multiple years (conventional or reference-surface mass balance, cumulative change)

-* Processing of multiple glaciers or full catchments
+* Processing of multiple glaciers and full catchments

 * Simulation of past conditions, future scenarios, years with no measurements

+* Easy, comprehensive customization of parameters

+* High-quality output visualizations

 DMBSim is implemented in R (with some C++ routines for performance), is fully cross-platform (Windows / Mac OS / Linux), and is designed to be run within RStudio.
 Several graphical tools are provided to easily prepare the input data in a consistent format.